 The UK civil service model has a long tradition of being very politically controllable and accountable.
-Its culture is generalist and nonpartisan, able to work with governments of different partisanship and to tackle new issues with some competence.
-Departmental viewpoints are strongly held in Whitehall, but less so than in cross-departmental movements of personnel over their careers.
+Its culture is generalist and non-partisan, able to work with governments of different partisanship and to tackle new issues with some competence.
+Departmental viewpoints are strongly held in Whitehall, but less so than in many other liberal democratic countries thanks to cross-departmental movements of personnel over their careers.